jessamarie/network-programming/assignment4/README.txt

 ./rsync client/server [port]

 # IMPORTANT NOTES:
+ - if all files fail to sync with the server, run client again a few times;
+    it usually will succeed.
  - My implementation does not allow the server to know the hash of a file that it doesn't have.
 It will calculate this upon the next update of the file list.